cargo-bins/cargo-quickinstall/README.md

 Edit the command however you need, and paste it into your CI pipeline.

+## Supported targets

+Check [supported-targets](/supported-targets) for lists of targets quickinstall can build for.

 ## Limitations

 Non-default features are not supported.